-For example, in some cases every claimant may have the exact same loss.
+For example in some cases, every claimant may have the exact same loss.
 This could be true in a case against a cable TV company or credit card company for an unlawful charge.

 In other cases, the damages differ between all claimants.
 Examples would be in cases involving a defective medical device, like hernia mesh, where one claimant can have injuries far greater than another one.
-In those cases, plaintiffs are often assigned a rating based upon the severity of injury and then persons in different classes receive different settlement amounts.
+In those cases, plaintiffs are often assigned a rating based upon the severity of the injury and then persons in different classes receive different settlement amounts.

 How Long Does it Take to Get a Settlement Check from Class Action?

 Every case is unique so there is no set timetable to get paid a settlement check after an agreement is reached by the parties.

 Once a case is resolved through negotiations or a trial, a judge must approve the amount proposed and all attorney’s fees and costs.

 Usually, each claimant will have to sign a release in order to get a check.
 The release is then provided to the defendant and the check is eventually issued and mailed.

 If you joined a class action without hiring a lawyer, the settlement check will be mailed directly to you.
 Otherwise, it will go to the law firm and you will be processed for your payment.